-French Garbure Stew: A hearty pork and vegetable peasant soup fortified with white beans and sausage for some magnificent comfort food!
+French Garbure Stew: A hearty chicken and vegetable peasant soup fortified with white beans and sausage for some magnificent comfort food!

 French Garbure Stew

-Have you ever heard of garbure?
+Have you ever heard of a French garbure stew?
 Until we picked out February’s French Fridays with Dorie recipes, neither had I. Turns out it’s a peasant soup or stew hailing from Gascony in southwest France.
 Typically made with a ham bone, Dorie gave us the option of using pork shoulder which worked wonderfully.
 I added the optional garlic sausage, but not the duck leg, plus a boatload of veggies and beans and let this savory French garbure stew simmer away.

 A Hearty Stew with Supermarket Ingredients!